vasern/fsm/README.md

 ## 2.Reading data

 You can load data using its block position.
-A block position is the order of the block in the structured data file.
-Note that end of each block is its `meta data` (2 chars).
+A block position is the order of the block in the structured data file. _End of each block contains 2 chars `meta data`.
+One is the total number of blocks the record consume(1-9), and the other is its distance counting from the first block(0-8)._

-For example, let's have a `fsm` instance with block size is 1024:
+For example, let's have a `fsm` instance with the block size is 1024:
-- If each record size is less than 1022, 1st block_position = 0, 2nd block_position = 1, etc.
+- If each record size is less than 1022
+    - 1st block_position is 0
+    - 2nd block_position is 1
-- Or if each record size is more than 1022, 1st block_position = 0, 2nd block_position = 2, etc.
+- Or if each record size is more than 1022
+    - 1st block_position is 0
+    - 2nd block_position is 2

-In practice, each record will have different number of blocks depend on data size.
+In practice, each record will have different number of blocks depend on the record size.

 ### Quick example